Bhaskary20/Bhaskary20/README.md

 👋 Hey, I’m Bhaskar

+👀 Into coding, trading, and occasionally rage-quitting games

+🌱 Builder of GenAI & Agentic AI… aka future overlords in training

-👀 Into coding, trading, and occasionally rage-quitting games 🌱 Currently leveling up in Python & Rust (a.k.a. my side quests) 💞️ Open to collaborating on AI, trading algos, or anything that breaks elegantly 📫 Reach me via [insert email/LinkedIn/GitHub Discussions] (carrier pigeons also work) 😄 Pronouns: function() / return();
+💞️ Open to collaborating on AI, trading algos, or anything that breaks elegantly

+📫 Reach me via bhaskarjyotiy20@gmail.com (carrier pigeons also work)

+😄 Pronouns: function() / return();

 ⚡ Fun fact: My code has a 99% uptime… on my machine

 <!---